BLumia/blumia.github.io/about.md

    * willing to make indie game
    * prefer platformer / rhythm / puzzle games
  - Young, simple and fulltime naive
- - Fu<!-- ah you found this comment, but why? -->rry, if that means anything to you.
+ - Fu<span style="font-size: 0;">Seems chrome and firefox now can search with comment and empty span now.
+But why are you reading this 'hidden' text?</span>rry, if that means anything to you.

 ## ~~Beliefs~~